aulonalivoreka/Four-square-Cipher/README.md

 Download the script fourSquareCipher.py to your local machine.
 Open a terminal or command prompt.
 Navigate to the directory where the script is located.
-Running the Script
 To run the script, execute the following command in your terminal:

 ```bash
 python fourSquareCipher.py
 ```

 ### Authors

 - [Aulona Livoreka](https://github.com/aulonalivoreka)